kbinani/dirt-cl/README.md

 # dirt-cl

-A tool that uses OpenCL to identify block positions from multiple Minecraft dirt block texture orientations.
+A command line tool to identify block positions from multiple Minecraft dirt block texture orientations with OpenCL acceleration.

 ## Features